Edward Thompson Taylor

 Edward Thompson Taylor (December 25, 1793–April 6, 1871) was an American Methodist minister.
 He joined the New England Annual Conference of the Methodist Episcopal Church in 1819 and was an itinerant preacher in southeastern New England for 10 years.
 In 1829, the Port Society of Boston hired Taylor to be the chaplain of the Seamen’s Bethel, a mission to sailors.
-In Boston, “Father Taylor” became famous as an eloquent and colorful preacher, a sailors’ advocate, and a temperance activist.
+In Boston, "Father Taylor" became famous as an eloquent and colorful preacher, a sailors' advocate, and a temperance activist.

-Early career
+Early life

 Edward T. Taylor was born near Richmond, Virginia, on December 25, 1793, but he never knew his parents.
-Raised by a foster mother, he ran away from home at the age of seven to begin a career as a sailor.
+He was raised by a foster mother about whom he seems to have remembered very little.
+He ran away from home at the age of seven to begin a career as a sailor.
 In 1811 he came to the port of Boston, Massachusetts.
 There, he heard a sermon by Edward D. Griffin at the Park Street Church and exclaimed, "Why can't I preach so?
 I'll try it."
-Not long after, Taylor heard the powerful preaching of the Methodist Elijah Hedding, and he began attending Methodist church services and prayer meetings.